What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • capsular hematomas are removed surgically with parallel treatment with antihemophilic concentrates;

-• external bleeding is treated under anesthesia.
-The patient's wounds are cleaned of blood clots, washed with an antibacterial solution, and then a bandage is made with blood-stopping agents;
+• Treatment of external bleeding is carried out under anesthesia.
+The patient's wounds are cleaned of blood clots, washed with an antibacterial solution, and then bandaged with blood-stopping agents;

-• with hemophilia, treatment should include a diet consisting of foods rich in vitamins A, B, C and D, as well as trace elements (calcium, phosphorus), you can eat peanuts.
+• for hemophilia, treatment should include following a diet consisting of foods rich in vitamins A, B, C and D, as well as microelements (calcium, phosphorus), you can eat peanuts.

-The most important thing in the fight against the disease is prevention.
-So families in which a mutated gene is found in women or men are diagnosed with this disease are not recommended to have children naturally.
-If a healthy woman is carrying a child from a male carrier of the disease, then for a period of 8 to 14-16 weeks after determining the sex of the baby, if it is a girl, it is recommended to terminate the pregnancy to prevent the spread of this pathology.
-The only way out here will be the implementation of the IVF procedure, carried out under certain conditions.
+The most important thing when fighting a disease is prevention.
+Thus, families in which women have a mutated gene or men are diagnosed with this disease are not recommended to have children naturally.
+If a healthy woman is carrying a child from a male carrier of the disease, then at a period of 8 to 14–16 weeks after determining the sex of the baby, if it is a girl, it is recommended to terminate the pregnancy to prevent the spread of this pathology.
+The only way out here is to carry out the IVF procedure, carried out under certain conditions.

-From an early age, people with hemophilia are advised to avoid injuries of various kinds, they are forbidden to engage not only in physical labor, but also to participate in traumatic sports such as hockey, boxing, football, etc. Of the sports disciplines, only swimming is allowed.
+People with hemophilia are recommended from an early age to avoid various types of trauma; they are prohibited from engaging not only in physical labor, but also from participating in traumatic sports, such as hockey, boxing, football, etc. Of the sports disciplines, only swimming is allowed.

-It is advisable to carry out prophylactic injections of the missing factors, but you can not often use painkillers, as addiction develops, and the body will not be able to cope with pain on its own in the future.
+It is advisable to carry out preventive injections of the missing factors, but you should not often use painkillers, as addiction develops, and the body will not be able to cope with the pain on its own in the future.

-With this disease, it is strictly forbidden to take blood-thinning anti-inflammatory, antipyretic and other drugs, such as Indomethacin, Aspirin, Butazolidin, Brufen, Aspirin, etc.
+With this disease, it is strictly forbidden to take blood-thinning anti-inflammatory, antipyretic and other drugs, such as Indomethacin, Aspirin, Butazolidine, Brufen, Aspirin, etc.

-Through prevention and treatment, hemophilia can be partially neutralized, but it is still impossible to completely get rid of its manifestations.
-But people with a similar diagnosis, subject to the prescriptions of a hematologist, as a rule, live to old age.
+By carrying out prevention and treatment, hemophilia can be partially neutralized, but it is not yet possible to completely get rid of its manifestations.
+But people with a similar diagnosis, if they follow the instructions of a hematologist, as a rule, live to old age.

 Answer only if you have proven medical knowledge

-Hemophilia in children is a classic hereditary disease characterized by bleeding that recurs periodically and is difficult to stop.
-Bleeding occurs due to a lack of some of the functions of the blood coagulation system.
+Hemophilia in children is a classic hereditary disease characterized by bleeding that is periodic and difficult to stop.
+Bleeding occurs due to a lack of certain functions of the blood coagulation system.

 Forms of the disease

 There are three types of hemophilia, which depend on a deficiency in the functions of the blood coagulation system.
-There is hemophilia A, which is characterized by a lack of globulin (antihemophilic) factor eight.
-Hemophilia B is associated with impaired blood clotting as a result of a small amount of the plasma thromboplastin component - the ninth factor.
-Hemophilia C is also distinguished, it is extremely rare and is associated with an insufficient amount of the plasma precursor thromboplastin, the eleventh factor.
+There is hemophilia A, which is characterized by a deficiency of globulin (antihemophilic) factor eight.
+Hemophilia B is associated with impaired blood clotting as a result of low amounts of the plasma thromboplastin component, factor nine.
+Hemophilia C is also distinguished; it is extremely rare and is associated with an insufficient amount of the precursor in the plasma of thromboplastin - the eleventh factor.

-Hemophilia B and A is inherited.
+Hemophilia B and A are inherited.
 Mostly men are affected by this disease.
-Often it is passed down to the grandson from the grandfather through the mother.
-In women, the classic form of hemophilia may occur - homozygotes born from a mother and father who has hemophilia.
-But this rarely happens.
-The daughters of a person with hemophilia are mostly only carriers of the disease.
+It is often passed on to the grandson from the grandfather through the mother.
+Women may develop the classic form of hemophilia - homozygotes born from a mother and father who has hemophilia.
+But this is rare.
+Daughters of a person with hemophilia are mainly carriers of this disease.

 Causes of the disease

-Hemophilia is a hereditary disease, and can only be transmitted from a carrier mother.
-Sick carrier girls and sick boys can be born from the mother.
-But this is optional.
+Hemophilia is a hereditary disease and can only be transmitted from a carrier mother.
+Mothers can give birth to sick carrier girls and sick boys.
+But this is not necessary.

 Hemophilia can appear at any age.
-In the earliest stages, the disease can manifest itself in bleeding of the ligated umbilical cord in infants, cephalohematoma, hemorrhage into the skin, tissue under the skin.
+At the earliest stages, the disease can manifest itself in bleeding of the ligated umbilical cord in infants, cephalohematoma, hemorrhage in the skin, tissue under the skin.
 Children under one year of age who have hemophilia may experience bleeding during teething.
-But basically the disease makes itself felt after a year, during the period when the child becomes more active, learn to walk.
-As a result, the risk of injury increases.
-Bleeding is extensive, can spread, and hematomas (painful deep bleeding between muscles) often occur.
+But generally the disease makes itself felt after a year, during the period when the child becomes more active and learns to walk.
+In this regard, the risk of injury increases.
+The bleeding is extensive, can spread, and hematomas (painful, deep bleeding between muscles) are common.
 They dissolve very slowly.
-The blood that has poured out does not thicken for a long time, it remains liquid.
-It can easily penetrate along fasciae and into tissues.
-Sometimes hematomas can be so massive that they can compress large arteries or peripheral nerve endings, and this can cause gangrene or paralysis.
+The blood that has been shed does not thicken for a long time and remains liquid.
+It can easily penetrate along the fascia and into the tissue.
+Sometimes hematomas can be so massive that they can compress large arteries or peripheral nerve endings, which can cause gangrene or paralysis.
 This whole process is accompanied by severe pain.

-Hemophilia is characterized by prolonged bleeding from the nose, mouth, gums, sometimes even from the kidneys and gastrointestinal tract.
-Any medical procedure can also cause heavy bleeding, especially intramuscular injections.
-Very dangerous are hemorrhages from the mucous membrane of the larynx.
-As a result, acute airway obstruction occurs, sometimes even a tracheostomy is required.
-An outpouring of blood into the brain and its membranes can lead to death.
-It can also lead to complex CNS lesions.
+Hemophilia is characterized by prolonged bleeding from the nose, mouth, gums, and sometimes even from the kidneys and gastrointestinal tract.
+Any medical procedure can also cause severe bleeding, especially intramuscular injections.
+Hemorrhages from the laryngeal mucosa are very dangerous.
+As a result, acute airway obstruction occurs, sometimes even requiring tracheostomy.
+The effusion of blood into the brain and its membranes can lead to death.
+This can also lead to complex lesions of the central nervous system.

 In the presence of hemophilia, bleeding into the bone tissue sometimes occurs.
-This leads to bone decalcification and to aseptic tissue necrosis.
-With hemophilia, one can distinguish the hemorrhagic syndrome of the manifestation of the disease.
-It is characterized by a late but acute bleeding pattern.
+This leads to bone decalcification and aseptic tissue necrosis.
+In hemophilia, it is possible to distinguish the hemorrhagic syndrome of the manifestation of the disease.
+It is characterized by late but acute bleeding.
 They appear some time after the grass, sometimes after 5-13 hours.
-It depends on the severity of the hemophilia and how intense the injury is.
+This depends on the severity of the hemophilia and how intense the injury is.

-In hemophilia, the cause of bleeding is impaired blood clotting in the first phase, thromboplastins are formed, as a result of a hereditary deficiency of antihemophilic factors.
-In hemophilia, the time it takes for blood to clot is increased to ten to thirty minutes.
-In rare cases, the blood may not clot for hours.
+In hemophilia, the cause of bleeding is impaired blood clotting in the first phase; thromboplastins are formed as a result of a hereditary deficiency of antihemophilic factors.
+With hemophilia, the time it takes for blood to clot is increased to ten to thirty minutes.
+In rare cases, blood may not clot for hours.

 Diagnosis of hemophilia

-Diagnose hemophilia against the background of the clinical picture, laboratory tests, family history.
-Among the laboratory studies, the following are important:
+Hemophilia is diagnosed based on the clinical picture, laboratory tests, and family history.
+Among laboratory tests, the following are important:

 • Slow recalcification time;